jamedeus/plant-tracker/backend/plant_tracker/cache_documentation.md

   * Overwritten when server restarts (`tasks.update_all_cached_states`)

 ### `{uuid}_state`
-- Stores manage_plant page state for the plant matching UUID (excluding the `group_options` key which is cached separately)
+- Stores manage_plant page state for the plant matching UUID
 - Set by `build_states.build_manage_plant_state` (only called when cache does not already exist)
   * Never expires
   * Updated when associated Plant is saved (`update_cached_states.update_plant_in_cached_states_hook`)